Pearl Izumi EM Trail N1 Trail Running Shoe Review

 For those running technical trails with lots of rocks, rest assured you won’t be feeling each and ever rock you run over.
 I run a lot of technical trails and I never had a run where I felt like my feet were sore with the EM Trail N1’s.
 One of the reasons you can’t feel the rocks is because this shoe comes with a rock plate consisting of hard plastic under the forefoot.

 The outsole of the EM Trail N1 Trail Running Shoes have big enough lugs to providing great traction on dry technical trails and also helps navigate through muddy and sloppy trails.
 One thing I noticed on the outsole of this shoe is that there are 4 lugs in the midfoot of the shoes outsole that don’t use outsole rubber, but they are part of the EVA layer that is used in the midsole.
-This has not particularly affected my running, but it is noticable that these 4 lugs ware down faster than the other rubber lugs.
+This has not particularly affected my running, but it is noticeable that these 4 lugs ware down faster than the other rubber lugs.

 My overall impression of the Pearl Izumi EM Trail N1 Trail Running shoe is extremely favorable.
 This shoe is definitely become a go to trail running shoe for me and I highly suggested taking a look at it whether your looking at regular or minimalist style trail running shoes.
+For more information on the EM Trail N1 Trail Running Shoe and other Pearl iZumi products, visit www.pearlizumi.com.